MicrosoftDocs/powerbi-docs/articles/powerbi-custom-visuals-use.md

 ##    Consideratios and troubleshooting

--    Most custom visuals are not supported for exporting to PDF, exporting to PowerPoint, or displaying in Subscribe to report emails.
-The exception is *registered custom visuals* that have passed the Microsoft custom visual review process.
-To see the list of *registered custom visuals* and to learn how to submit your own custom visuals for registration, see [Registered custom visuals](powerbi-custom-visuals-register.md)
+- In order to enable custom visuals to be supported in export to PowerPoint, or displaying in emails received when a customer subscribes to report pages, they need to be defined as *Certified custom visuals* that have passed the Microsoft custom visual certification process.
+To see the list of *Certified custom visuals* and to learn more about the certification process, see [Registered custom visuals](powerbi-custom-visuals-register.md)

 ## Next steps